Lyndon Dykes: International career

 Dykes played for Australia schoolboys prior to joining Queen of the South.
 He was eligible to represent either Australia (where he was born) or Scotland.

-When playing with Livingston, Australia’s assistant manager Rene Meulensteen came to watch Dykes play against Celtic in October 2019.
+When playing with Livingston, Australia's assistant manager Rene Meulensteen came to watch Dykes play against Celtic in October 2019.
 The same week, Scotland manager Steve Clarke also contacted Dykes, who "went with my heart and my gut" and chose Scotland.
 On 25 August 2020, Dykes was named in the Scotland squad for the first time for UEFA Nations League matches versus Israel and the Czech Republic.
-He made had his international debut in a 1–1 draw with Israel on 4 September and then scored his first goal for Scotland a few days later in a 2–1 victory over the Czech Republic.
+He made his international debut in a 1–1 draw with Israel on 4 September and then scored his first goal for Scotland a few days later in a 2–1 victory over the Czech Republic.
 On 11 October, Dykes scored the winner in a Nations League match against Slovakia which ended 1–0 after steering home Stephen O'Donnell's low cross.

 On 19 May 2021, Dykes was named in Scotland's UEFA Euro 2020 squad after becoming the nation's first choice striker alongside Che Adams.
 On 14 June, he played 79 minutes of Scotland's opening game which resulted in a 2–0 defeat to the Czech Republic.
 On 18 June, he played the full 90 minutes in the fixture against England at Wembley Stadium which ended in a 0–0 draw.
 On 22 June, he started in a 3–1 defeat to Croatia which ended Scotland's Euros campaign.

 On 4 September 2021, Dykes scored in the only goal against Moldova in a 2022 World Cup qualifier.
 Three days later he scored a 30th-minute penalty in another 1–0 win for Scotland, this time away to Austria in the same competition.
 The following month, Dykes scored in narrow wins over Israel and the Faroe Islands, becoming the first Scotland player to score in four consecutive matches since Colin Stein in 1969.

 In a UEFA Nations League match against Ukraine on 21 September 2022, Dykes came off the bench in the 77th minute to score a brace, in the 80th and 87th minutes respectively, to secure a 3–0 win for Scotland.

+Dykes helped Scotland qualify for UEFA Euro 2024, scoring the equaliser in a 2–1 away win against Norway in June 2023.
+He was selected in a 28-man provisional squad for the Euro 2024 finals, but he had to withdraw prior to the tournament after suffering an ankle injury in training.